Tanwika/SunbirdEd-mobile-app/README.md

   Select Sunbird
   Build setting Project, targets update Swift language version to 4
-  Inside Tagets -> Build phases -> Copy Bundle Resources -> remove duplicate GoogleService-Info.plist if present and close Xcode then rerun the **cordova emulate ios**
+  Inside Targets -> Build phases -> Copy Bundle Resources -> remove duplicate GoogleService-Info.plist if present and close Xcode then rerun the **cordova emulate ios**
 2. M1 Chipset users - Turn off ROSETA for XCODE
-  Open Applications -> Right Click Xcode -> Click on Get Info -> Unchek Open with Roseta Once `build-ios.sh` is completed, open platforms/ios/Sunbird.xcworkspace and run the application by clicking on Play button
+  Open Applications -> Right Click Xcode -> Click on Get Info -> Uncheck Open with Roseta Once `build-ios.sh` is completed, open platforms/ios/Sunbird.xcworkspace and run the application by clicking on Play button
 3. Install Java on Mac
-  Check if JAVA is already insalled or not by running following command in terminal `javac --version` if you get the verdetails then it's installed already Check the installation path in `/Library/Java/JavaVirtualMachines` Check is JAVA_HOME is set by runnig `echo $JAVA_HOME`, if you get the installation path as output then JAVA_HOME is set For Further details follow the link - https://stackoverflow.com/a/50683158/4259981
+  Check if JAVA is already installed or not by running following command in terminal `javac --version` if you get the version details then it's installed already Check the installation path in `/Library/Java/JavaVirtualMachines` Check is JAVA_HOME is set by running `echo $JAVA_HOME`, if you get the installation path as output then JAVA_HOME is set For Further details follow the link - https://stackoverflow.com/a/50683158/4259981
 4. (iOS Setup only) POD installation - https://cocoapods.org/
 5. (Android Setup only) Gradle installation - https://gradle.org/install/